MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-adoption-assess-readiness.md

 ---

-# Assess your cultural and organizational readiness for Microsoft Teams
+# How ready is your organization for Microsoft Teams?

 Now that your project team has come together and you are beginning to see what Teams can do for your organization, it's important to assess your organization’s readiness for the Teams transition.
 To assess your readiness, you will need to: